MustachedRobot/twitter/README.md

 ## Twitter plugin for Mustached Robot

+This plugin sends a Tweet from the coworking space Twitter account when a coworker checks in (the coworker can uncheck the Tweet before he checks-in).

 ### Installation

 Add the plugin as a dependency in the composer.json of your installation